- 1 Plants growing on other plants

 What are epiphytes?

-And epiphyte or epiphytic plant is considered any plant that lives on another plant, called host, which uses as support.
+An epiphyte or epiphytic plant is a plant that lives “hanging or laying” on an other plant, called host, which which it uses as support to be up away from the soil.

 The term “epiphytic” comes from the Greek “epi” (= on) and “Phyton” =vegetable).